kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

  	- The design region is a cube with a diagonal slice cut-off on two corner due to constraints.
 What is the design that spans the maximum volume of the remaining cube?

-	- The experimenter wishes to estimate a non-standard model, e.g. :math:`y = b_0 + b_\mathrm{A}x_\mathrm{A} + b_\mathrm{AB}x_\mathrm{AB} + b_\mathrm{B}x_\mathrm{B} + b_\mathrm{AB}\exp^{-\tfrac{a_1x_\mathrm{A}+a_2}{b_1x_\mathrm{B}+b_2}}` for fixed values of :math:`a_1, a_2, b_1` and :math:`b_2`.
+	- The experimenter wishes to estimate a non-standard model, e.g. :math:`y = b_0 + b_\mathrm{A}x_\mathrm{A} + b_\mathrm{AB}x_\mathrm{AB} + b_\mathrm{B}x_\mathrm{B} + b_\mathrm{AB}\exp^{-\tfrac{dx_\mathrm{A}+e}{fx_\mathrm{B}+g}}` for fixed values of :math:`d, e, f` and :math:`g`.

-	-	For a central composite design, or even a factorial design with constraints, where the experimenter needs to run a smaller number of experiments than required for the full design.
+	-	For a central composite design, or even a factorial design with constraints, find a smaller number of experiments than required for the full design, e.g. say 14 experiments (a number that is not a power of 2).

 	-	The user might want to investigate more than 2 levels in each factor.

-	-	The experimenter has already run :math:`n` experiments, but wants to add one or more additional experiments to improve  the parameter estimates (decrease the variance of the parameters).
-In the case of a D-optimal design, it would find which additional experiment(s) would most increase the determinant of the :math:`\mathbf{X}^T\mathbf{X}` matrix.
+	-	The experimenter has already run :math:`n` experiments, but wants to add one or more additional experiments to improve the parameter estimates, i.e. decrease the variance of the parameters.
+In the case of a D-optimal design, this would find which additional experiment(s) would most increase the determinant of the :math:`\mathbf{X}^T\mathbf{X}` matrix.

 The general approach with optimal designs is

 	#.
 The user specifies the model (i.e. the parameters).

 	#.
 The computer finds all possible combinations of factor levels that satisfy the constraints, including center-points.
-These are now called the *candidate points* or candidate set.
-The user can often supplement this set with extra experiments they would like to run.
+These are now called the *candidate points* or :index:`candidate set <pair: candidate set; optimal designs>`, represented as a long list of all possible experiments.
+The user can add extra experiments they would like to run to this list.

 	#.
-The user specifies the number of experiments they would actually like to run.
+The user specifies a small number of experiments they would actually like to run.

 	#.
-The computer algorithm finds the required number of runs that optimizes the chosen criterion.
+The computer algorithm finds this required number of runs by picking entries from the list so that those few runs optimize the chosen criterion.

 The most common optimality criteria are:

 	-	A-optimal designs minimize the average variance of the parameters, i.e. minimizes :math:`\text{trace}\left\{(\mathbf{X}^T\mathbf{X})^{-1}\right\}`

 	-	D-optimal designs minimize the general variance of the parameters, i.e. maximize :math:`\text{det}\left(\mathbf{X}^T\mathbf{X}\right)`

 	-	G-optimal designs minimize the maximum variance of the predictions

 	-	V-optimal designs minimize the average variance of the predictions

 It must be pointed out that a full factorial design, :math:`2^k` is already A-, D- G- and V-optimal.
 Also notice that for optimal designs the user must specify the model required.
 This is actually no different to factorial and central composite designs, where the model is implicit in the design.

 The algorithms used to find the subset of experiments to run are called candidate exchange algorithms.
-They bring a new trial combination into the set, calculate the objective value for the criterion, and then iterate until the candidate set provides the best objective function value.
+They are usually just a brute force evaluation of the objective function by trying all possible combinations.
+They bring a new trial combination into the set, calculate the objective value for the criterion, and then iterate until the final candidate set provides the best objective function value.

 **Readings**

 * St. John and Draper: "`D-Optimality for Regression Designs: A Review <http://www.jstor.org/stable/1267995>`_", *Technometrics*, **17**, 15-, 1975.

+.. _DOE-mixture-designs:

 Mixture designs
 ~~~~~~~~~~~~~~~~~~~~~~~~~